 So, what then is the most significant benefit of Internationalisation at Home?
 First, and foremost, it is a way to addressing the needs of the non-mobile students.
-It is an effort, that ensures that the effects of internationalisation learning outcomes are not beholden to only the internationally mobile students.
+It is an effort, whichensures that the effects of internationalisation learning outcomes are not beholden to only the internationally mobile students.
 There are of course many reasons why students might not be internationally mobile.
 These include:

-- inability to finance a period abroad; - concern for loss of contact with the local environment in terms of personal relationships, a network for future employment, loss of (part-time) work; - already established family environment; - trepidation about ability to cope with another cultural environment; - no mobility window in home program of study and consequent loss of time; - problems with credit transfer towards home degree.
+- inability to finance a period abroad. - concern for loss of contact with the local environment in terms of personal relationships, a network for future employment, loss of (part-time) work. - already established family environment. - trepidation about ability to cope with another cultural environment. - no mobility window in home program of study and consequent loss of time. - problems with credit transfer towards home degree.

-The global picture on credit mobility is not very clear.
-Nevertheless, if the European ambitious target of 20% mobility were to be reached by 2020, that leaves in Europe 80% of students non-mobile for all of the reasons mentioned above.
-In many other parts of the world the credit mobility concerns even fewer students.
-The major benefit of IaH is therefore substantial and affects the majority of students.
-Indeed, if carried out well, it also affects the mobile students, since an often-espoused value of IaH is the preparation of students for a mobile period.
+The global picture on credit mobility is not truly clear.
+Nevertheless, if the Europeanambitious target of 20% mobility were to be reached by 2020, that leaves in Europe 80% ofstudents non-mobile for all the reasons mentioned above.
+In many other parts of the worldthe credit mobility concerns even fewer students.
+The major benefit of IaH is therefore large and affects the majority of students.
+Indeed, if conducted well, it also affects themobile students, since an often-espoused value of IaH is the preparation of students for a mobile period.
 This in fact constitutes the second major benefit for IaH.

-How could the 2 learning outcomes international awareness and intercultural competence be given time on campus?
-It is clear that this requires specific time and opportunities dedicated to these aspects (Lee et al., 2012).
+How could the two learning outcomes international awareness and intercultural competence be given time on campus?
+This requires specific time and opportunities dedicated to these aspects (Lee et al., 2012).
 These components should also be taught and learnt in a holistic way recognising attention to the cognitive, affective, and conative domains (Lee et al., 2012; Deardorff, 2006).
-The pedagogy required for this also includes an interactive perspective as put forward by Allport (1954), who hypothesised that frequent and in-depth interaction with members of different social out-groups would enhance intergroup harmony.
+The pedagogy needed for this also includes an interactive perspective as put forward by Allport (1954), who hypothesised that frequent and in-depth interaction with members of different social outgroups would enhance intergroupharmony.
 This was later in a meta-analysis by Pettigrew and Tropp (2006) shown to hold true.
 In a study by Soria and Troisi (2014) evidence was presented for a superior result in terms of international awareness and intercultural competence compared to a period of study abroad.
 It should be noted that these outcomes were obtained with self-reported skills, and not the broader assessment as more generally preferred (Deardorff, 2006).
-In addition, in an immersive situation such as might occur during an international conference, students might be overwhelmed with what they appear not to know and develop a sense of humility or self-effacement (and thereby affect their self-reported status; Soria and Troisi, 2014).
+In addition, in an immersive situation such as might occur during an international conference, students might be overwhelmed with what they appear not to know and develop a sense ofhumility or self-effacement (and thereby affect their self-reported status; Soria and Troisi, 2014).